huguesb/bruant.info/pages/vps.md

 bruant.info
 {%endhighlight%}

-Finally we need to configure how the OpenDKIM will communicate with postfix.
+Finally we need to configure how OpenDKIM will communicate with postfix.
 This is controlled by `/etc/default/opendkim`, which should look like:

 {%highlight bash%}